Cédric Wermuth: Early life and education

-Wermuth was born 19 February 1986 in the canton of Bern in the Jegenstorf municipality.
-He is the oldest son of Otto and Laurence Wermuth, who met while both working as social workers and curative educators.
-His brother Yann is younger by three years.
-During the boys' childhood, the family lived in Stetten, Lenzburg, Bünzen, Boswil, Baden, and Freiamt.
+Wermuth was born 19 February 1986 in Jegenstorf, Switzerland, the older of two sons, to Otto Wermuth, a special education teacher, and Laurence Wermuth (née Dind; 1953–2014).
+He has a younger brother Yann Wermuth (born 1989).

+His paternal family originally was from Eggiwil.
+He had an italian-born grandmother from the German-speaking Trentino Alto Adige region who fled Fascism during World War II and came to Switzerland.
+Wermuth was raised partially in Stetten, Lenzburg, Bünzen, Boswil, Baden, and Freiamt.
 His upbringing included living on farms.
-Wermuth's paternal grandmother came from Trentino-Alto Adige as a refugee to escape fascist Italy.

 Cedric Wermuth graduated from high school in Wohlen and attended the University of Zürich, where he studied political science, history, economics, and philosophy.
-He has a Licentiate/Master of Arts degree and speaks fluent German, Italian, French, and English.
+He has a Licentiate/Master of Arts degree.

 Political career

 He became a member of the Young Socialists of Switzerland (JUSO) at age thirteen and Wermuth's active involvement in politics began when he was fifteen.
 He wrote a letter to the editor criticizing one of the newspaper's authors for deemphasizing right-wing politics in their town.
 He received a number of threatening and critical phone calls from readers; his parents struggled to protect him without sheltering him.